ruiginio/juice-shop-automation/README.md

 `brew install helm`

+Create custom helm chart template

+`helm create <chart-name>`

+Edit **values.yaml** and other manifest under templates folder

+Before running the depoloyment please check the following when running minikube in MacOS:
-Map the domain to 127.0.0.1 in /etc/hosts instead of minikube ip (MacOS)
+  - Domain is mapped to 127.0.0.1 in /etc/hosts instead of minikube ip (MacOS)
+  - Service type is **LoadBalancer**
+  - minukube ingress addons are enabled
+  - run minikube tunnel to expose the service

+Clone the repo to your local folder

 Run the script **deploy-juice-shop.sh** in the same folder as the helm chart